SPhillips1337/AIChatbot/Plan.md

 # AURA.ai Development Plan (Updated)

 ## Purpose of this update
-This update captures the recent production hardening work including relationship tracking, error handling improvements, rate limiting, and chat logic refinements so we can pick up development later with a clear roadmap and status.
+This update captures the recent production hardening work including relationship tracking, error handling improvements, rate limiting, chat logic refinements, and migration to external Qdrant cloud database so we can pick up development later with a clear roadmap and status.

 ## Recent accomplishments
 - Added `webhook-api/fact_definitions.js` with a curated list of structured facts, priorities, templates, and example values.